-The Immigration Act 2014 places another layer of responsibility on landlords in the PRS by requiring them to check the immigration status of their tenants under the Right to Rent Scheme.
+The Immigration Act 2014 requires private sector landlords to check the immigration status of their tenants under the Right to Rent Scheme.
 The scheme went nationwide on February 1st 2016 after being trialed in the North of England from 1st December 2014 in Birmingham, Walsall, Sandwell, Dudley and Wolverhampton.

 The aim of the scheme is to prevent those with no rights to be in the UK from accessing PRS housing.

 The following article has been part-sourced from Property Industry Eye.

 In short the basic principle of Act is that a landlord may not allow an adult to occupy a property under a residential tenancy agreement (this also includes lodgers) unless they satisfy one of three criteria:

 - They are an EEA or Swiss National;

 - They have a right to rent in the UK.
 This means that if a potential tenant has an outstanding immigration application or appeal with the Home Office, a check on that person’s ‘right to rent’ can be carried out via the Landlords Checking Service which will then provide a ‘yes’ or ‘no’ answer within 2 working days.
 The request form can be downloaded from here.
 This response will have its own unique reference number and will contain details as to when follow up checks are required and should be kept by the landlord.

 As this Act applies only to the PRS, the following are exempt:

 - Councils (including their discharge of homeless duty via the private sector), as are other social landlords where they have already been required to consider immigration status before allocating property.

 - Hostels and refuges which are managed by social landlords, voluntary organisations or charities, or which are not operated on a commercial basis (and whose operating costs are provided either wholly or in part by a government department or agency or a local authority) are also exempt.